uihilab/HydroLang/README.md

 var example: hydro1.map.function({params: {}, args:{}, data: []})
 ```

-## Test Examples
+## Expansions and Test Cases

+### Core library usage
-Examples on how to use the library can be found within the following files or within each module folder:
+The usage of the library through its core structure can be found within the following files or within each module folder:
 * `test-analysis.html`
 * `test-data.html`
 * `test-maps.html`
 * `test-visualization.html`

+### Expansions
+The current expansions of the framework are the following:
+* [BMI specification](https://github.com/uihilab/HydroLang/tree/master/hydrolang/bmi-implementation): CSDMS basic modeling interface through steering files.
+* [HL-ML](https://github.com/uihilab/HydroLang-ML/tree/devo): HTML driven web components for hydrology and environmental sciences.

 For argument examples for a specific function, please refer to the library's [documentation page](https://hydro-lang.herokuapp.com/index.html).